wandb/docs/docs/guides/integrations/keras.md

 ### How to log checkpoints on a TPU Node architecture efficiently?

 While checkpointing on TPUs you might encounter `UnimplementedError: File system scheme '[local]' not implemented` error message.
 This happens because the model directory (`filepath`) must use a cloud storage bucket path (`gs://bucket-name/...`), and this bucket must be accessible from the TPU server.
-We can however, use the local path for checkpointing which in turn is uploaded as Artifacts.
+We can however, use the local path for checkpointing which in turn is uploaded as an Artifacts.

 ```
 checkpoint_options = tf.saved_model.SaveOptions(experimental_io_device="/job:localhost")